 The Priority Mail Express Legal Flat Rate Envelope is hands-down the fastest USPS service available to ship documents.
 This makes it the perfect service for shipping time-sensitive legal documents.
 However, since it’s the fastest USPS service, it’s also the most expensive.
-Priority Mail Express features overnight delivery to most urban locations, and 2-day delivery to rural areas.
+Priority Mail Express features overnight delivery to most urban locations and 2-day delivery to rural areas.
 Also, USPS will fully refund the cost of postage if the envelope arrives later than the guaranteed delivery time…so all in all, it’s a pretty good deal!

-Pro Tip: No matter which USPS service you decide to use, you’ll always save the most money on postage when you use online shipping software.
+No matter which shipping service you decide to use, you’ll always save the most money on postage when you use online shipping software.
 Online shipping software allows you to access the deepest level of discounts that USPS offers, known as Commercial Pricing.
-You can also buy and print the postage right from your home, so you won’t ever have to go to the Post Office again!
-To learn more about how you can save money on your shipping labels, check out our guide: Choosing the Best Shipping Software.
+On top of offering discounted USPS postage, most shipping software providers also offer discounted labels from UPS (FedEx is less prominent in the shipping software sphere than USPS and UPS, though some providers offer discounted FedEx labels).